Skip to main content

 Siakol never looked back since.
 Lakas Tama, on its own, would later become their signature hit under the Alpha Records label's Numeric Sampler 502, and subsequently Tayo Na Sa Paraiso, along with the strength of other notable singles from the same album, in 2001 until the present.
 Their popularity may also be partly attributed to the inclusion of their single in karaoke collections across the Philippines, which even reach much younger demographics, including millennials.
 With numerous albums and multiple hits years later, the band would later succumb to change and disagreements, ultimately splitting the members into two permanent groups.

-and his crew decided to form a new group called Repakol.
+Because Noel has a stoic and magnanimous attitude toward the negative, he, his manager, and his crew decided to form a new group called Repakol.
 Repakol serves not as a rival to his previous band, but rather as a pillar of support for Noel, much like Siakol did before it.
-Noel Palomo was, after all, the sole architect and engineer behind
+Noel Palomo was, after all, the sole architect and engineer behind the trajectory and direction of his and his band's previous and current careers, be it about its musicality, prolificacy, or originality.

 THE FUTURE LOOKS BRIGHT